remnrem/luna-doc/docs/ref/soap.md

 _Translate existing (manual) staging between different epoch durations (e.g. from 20 second to 30 seconds epoch) using the SOAP model_

+<h3>Methods</h3>

+Stage labels from an existing manually scored epoch structure (e.g., 20-second epochs) are translated to a new epoch duration (e.g., 30-second epochs) using the SOAP model.
+The SOAP model is fitted at the source epoch resolution, and posterior stage probabilities are re-evaluated at the target epoch boundaries.
+The most probable stage at each target epoch is assigned as the re-based label.
+This approach handles partial overlaps between source and target epoch grids by relying on the probabilistic model rather than simple majority voting.

 <h3>Parameters</h3>

 |  Parameter | Example | Description |